-Hostel dorm rooms will cost you a few pounds a night whilst a private room can be £10 GBP upward, and the rise of the sharing economy means that you can even bypass that expense every once in a while.
+Hostel dorm rooms will still cost you just a few pounds a night whilst a private room can be £10 GBP upward.
 The food is sublime across the region and dirt cheap if you eat at street stalls (often the best places) and activities cost a fraction of what they do elsewhere in the world.

 So on very average terms, (and for average think limiting times in more expensive areas, staying in a mixture of cheap hostels and nicer guesthouses, eating street food but occasionally splurging on a restaurant and taking the odd taxi or internal flight as well as public transport), then you can do pretty well in most of South East Asia on £1000 GBP per month.
 Of course by budgeting well (or slowing down your travel on longer trips) you can spend less, but you can also splurge and spend much, much more too.

 In general terms and answering in my professional capacity as a qualified nurse, yes you do.
-In more specific terms exactly what vaccinations you need can vary from country to country, and it is always best to discuss your individual trip with a qualified professional at a travel clinic before you go.
+In more specific terms exactly what vaccinations you need can vary from country to country and your own past medical history and personal circumstances, and it is always best to discuss your individual trip with a qualified professional at a travel clinic before you go.

 There are a whole range of travel vaccinations that you need to consider.
 Some will be very strongly recommended and others should be considered on a case by case basis depending on your individual plans and which countries you will be travelling through.